bbrrck/bbrrck.github.io/teaching/geo-num-2017/tp3.md

 {:.assignements}
 1. Implement the De Boor's algorithm.
 1. Evaluate B-spline for the `simple` dataset.
-Then modify the knot vector and recompute.
+Modify the knot vector and recompute.
 What changed?
 1. Evaluate B-spline for the `spiral` dataset.
 Modify the knot vector to `0 0 0 0 1 1 1 1 2 2 2 2 3 3 3 3 4 4 4 4 5 5 5 5`.
 What changed?
 1. Evaluate B-spline for the `camel` dataset.
 Move the front leg by changing the x-coordinate of the last control point to `-1.5`.
 Which segments of the curve have changed?
 Why?

 ## NURBS

-You might have been disappointed after testing the `circle.bspline` dataset: the resulting curve is far from being a circle.
+If you've tested with the `circle.bspline` dataset, you were probably dissapointed: the resulting curve is far from being a circle.

-Here's the bad news: it's mathematically *impossible* to represent unit circle as a B-spline.
+Here's the bad news: it's mathematically *impossible* to represent circle as a B-spline.
-But, it *is possible* via a generalization called Non-Uniform Rational B-Spline or **NURBS**.
+But, it *is possible* via a generalization called Non-Uniform Rational B-Splines or **NURBS**.

 Why the long name?
 *Non-uniform* simply means the knot sequence is non-uniformly spaced.